Why Is It Hard to Connect With My Mother?

 over-caretake others

-avoid emotional intimacy
+avoid intimacy

 struggle to receive support

-fear emotional dependency
+fear dependency

-emotionally withdraw when relationships deepen
+withdraw when relationships deepen

 Movement Toward Healing with Family Constellations